 - Pricey, they are expensive for their size

-- Without any padding, it does take some getting used to, to find the perfect riding position
+- Without any padding, it does take some getting used to, to find the perfect aero position

 Profile Design Sonic Ergo 45AR Aerobar

 Since 1988 Profile Design has been creating innovative cycling components, designed for speed.
 Although they do not fit the conventional mold for clip-on aero bars, these are a great option if you are looking for something to help improve your performance on gravel tracks or roads.

 With a unique loop design (connecting the 2 bars), you feel more stable when you rest your arms on them.

 This design also gives you a lot of flexibility.
 The elbow rests offer a large range of adjustment in every dimension, enabling you to optimize the comfort of your new position.

 - Increased stability and control, due to the loop design and position of the armrests.